 Co-Founder and Research Director

-Johnathan is co-founder, chair of the trustees, and research director on precision medicine and public health.
-He is a graduate of the University of Cambridge, holds a PhD in Cancer Genomics from King's College London, and is currently a management consultant at a top global consulting firm.
-He has a patent for predicting therapeutic response in cancer patients and has published in high-impact journals such as The Lancet, Nature Medicine, and Cancer Discovery.
+Johnathan is co-founder, chair of the trustees, and research director on precision medicine and public health with a strong interest in longevity research.
+He is a graduate of the University of Cambridge, holds a PhD in Cancer Genomics from King's College London, and is a management consultant at a top global advisory firm.
+He has a patent for predicting therapeutic response in cancer patients and has published in high-impact journals such as The Lancet and Nature Medicine.

 Dr. Wahyu Wulaningsih